mosceo/learn-go/README.md

 Guide to Learn Go
 =================

-To learn Golang using the "official" book by Donovan and Kernighan is hard.
-There is a better way.
+To learn Golang using the "official" book by Donovan and Kernighan *is hard*.
+A better approach is to begin with simpler resources.

 Basic
 -----